 - Or you could sprinkle the tops of the muffins with raisins or chopped walnuts – or both.
 This is a good way to please everybody if your kids have different tastes, like mine do.

-- The cream cheese frosting is optional.
+Finally, the cream cheese frosting is optional.
 It certainly makes these more delicious, but you could skip it if you want a lighter muffin for breakfast or a school lunch.

 Wishing you a happy (almost! so close!) spring and I hope you give these whole wheat carrot cake muffins a try.